lquidfire/postallow/testdata/README.md

 This testdata directory contains the following files:

-* **unsorted.txt** - an example of "raw" output from Postwhite that has not been sorted or uniqued
+* **unsorted.txt** - an example of "raw" output from Postallow that has not been sorted or uniqued

 * **sort-n.txt** - original data sorted using ```sort -n```